xinyu-dev/NeMo-Skills/docs/pipelines/generation.md

 See [checkpoint conversion](../pipelines/checkpoint-conversion.md) to learn more about how to convert models to different formats.

-Note that in this case we do not pass an input file, but instead specify a dataset and a split, which will pick a prepared input from `nemo_skills/dataset/math/train_full.jsonl`.
+Note that in this case we use a path to one the train set of the "math" dataset which we prepared with previous command.
 We are using a [generic/math](https://github.com/NVIDIA/NeMo-Skills/blob/main/nemo_skills/prompt/config/generic/math.yaml) config and a [template for the base model](https://github.com/NVIDIA/NeMo-Skills/blob/main/nemo_skills/prompt/template/llama3-base.yaml)
 (we found Llama 3.1 follows few-shots much better without chat tokens).